 Things to remember

-- Influenza is an epidemic disease that causes widespread illness every year.
+- Influenza is a viral disease that causes widespread illness every year.

-- The vaccine cannot give you a dose of flu because it contains no live virus.
+- The vaccine cannot give you a dose of flu because it does not contain any live virus.

 You might also be interested in: